daniele-athome/hass-config/README.md

 A few nice automations here.
 Not all lights are under Home Assistant control yet though.

-Scenarios are mainly for my living room, since is the room where most of my home automation hardware is installed at the moment.
+Most scenarios are for my living room, since is the room where most of my home automation hardware is installed at the moment.

 When I watch something, all lights are turned off &mdash; I call this *cinema mode*.